Find out about how your doctor decides which treatment you need, the types of treatment you might have and treatment by stage.

 Treatment by cancer stage

-If you have very early cancer (stage 1) you have surgery to remove the whole testicle.
-After these treatments your doctor monitors you regularly to see whether the cancer comes back.
-They call this surveillance.
+For very early cancer (stage 1) you have surgery to remove the whole testicle.
+After this your doctor monitors you regularly to see if the cancer comes back.
+This is called monitoring (surveillance).

-- stage 2B seminoma you might have radiotherapy or chemotherapy
+- For stage 2B you might have radiotherapy or chemotherapy.

-- stage 2C seminoma you usually have chemotherapy
+- For stage 2C you usually have chemotherapy.

-Stage 2 non seminomas (teratomas) are treated with chemotherapy after removal of the testicle.
+Stage 2 teratomas are treated with chemotherapy after removal of the testicle.

 Sperm banking before treatment